orbeon/orbeon-forms-doc/form-runner/api/persistence/custom-persistence-providers.md

     - `<available>`
 - the result is stored in the database alongside the form definition's XHTML content, for faster later retrieval by Form Metadata API calls

 Custom persistence providers may choose a different approach, such as extracting the metadata from form definitions on demand, but the result must be the same.
+If you want to support permissions for deployed forms, it is particularly important to include the form definition's `<permissions>` element in the response.

+_NOTE: The `operations` attribute on the `<form>` elements is *not* added by the persistence provider: the persistence proxy takes care of adding that attribute._

 #### HTTP response codes